wackerspaul/comparison-approach/README.md

 setwd("/path/to/working/directory/")

 # Load functions
-source("./scripts/functions.R")
+source("./script/functions.R")
 ls() # you should now see 10 functions (indicated by .fun in the name)

-# Read gene annotation file
+# Read the gene-annotation file
-Annotation <- read.delim("./Info/GeneAnnotation.txt")
+Annotation <- read.delim("./info/GeneAnnotation.txt")

 # Read the T-statistic data using the function read.data.fun()
 # directory is the path to the directory where the T-statistics files per compound are located